icanteven-code/api-excercise-project/README.md

   - Return an array of tags (strings)
   - The returned values should be unique (no duplication of tags)

 <br/>
 <br/>

 #### 11 Tags - Filtering products by tags
 **Description**
-After we have added tags to our products now we want to use them and filter our list of items.
-Your `GET /products` should handle a new query parameter called `tags`, which query can send **mutliple** values - example `/products?tags=summer,hot,sale` or `/products?tags=sale`.
+After we have added tags to our products now, we want to use them and filter our list of items.
+Your `GET /products` should handle a new query parameter called `tags`, which query can send **multiple** values - example `/products?tags=summer,hot,sale` or `/products?tags=sale`.
 There are multiple ways of supporting multiple values in a query parameter ( [How to pass an array within a query string?](https://stackoverflow.com/questions/6243051/how-to-pass-an-array-within-a-query-string) ) - in our case the multiple values are separated by a comma `,`.
 This query parameter should work with the rest of our supported queries - `category` & `sort`

 **Acceptance Criteria**
 - `GET /products` should accept a new query parameter `tags`
   - has to work with a single or multiple values
   - The new query should work when used with the previously supported queries

 <br/>
 <br/>
 <br/>
 <br/>

 ### Search   🔖
-We have currently the opportunity to narrow down our search through the products, but what if we want to seach by something specific?
+We have currently the opportunity to narrow down our search through the products, but what if we want to search by something specific?
 That's why we're implementing a search functionality

 #### 12 Tags - Searching
 **Description**
-Your `GET /products` should handle a new query parameter called `search` and will contain a text-string - you need to query the names of your products by this text-string, here [MongoDB: Query for Words](https://www.mongodb.com/docs/drivers/node/current/fundamentals/crud/read-operations/text/#query-for-words) you can find a good example of this behaviour.
+Your `GET /products` should handle a new query parameter called `search` and will contain a text-string - you need to query the names of your products by this text-string, here [MongoDB: Query for Words](https://www.mongodb.com/docs/drivers/node/current/fundamentals/crud/read-operations/text/#query-for-words) you can find a good example of this behavior.
 The `search` should have a value of at least 3 characters long and it can contain a single or multiple words.
 This new query parameter has to work with the rest of our queries like `category`, `tag` and `sort`.

 **Acceptance Criteria**
 - `GET /products` should accept a new query parameter `search`
   - has to be at least 3 characters long
-  - has to return all products, that have an occurence of the search-string in their name
+  - has to return all products, that have an occurrence of the search-string in their name
   - has to work with the other queries

 <br/>
 <br/>
 <br/>
 <br/>

 ### Pagination  🔖

 #### 13 Pagination
 **Description**
-Often you will work with way too many items, lets say over 1000 products - does it makes sense to send all of them as a response?
-Almost definetely not, that's why we should implement a pagination logic.
+Often you will work with way too many items, let’s say over 1000 products - does it makes sense to send all of them as a response?
+Almost definitely not, that's why we should implement a pagination logic.
 You need to restructure your `GET /products` and return an additional object containing info about the current payload

 ```
 page: { INTEGER } - the current page we're at